 Data Storage & Automation

-Kenway stood up a new Azure environment for the client, including an SQL database to store historical loan data for benchmarking.
+Kenway stood up a new Azure environment for the client, including an SQL database, to store historical loan data used for benchmarking.
 In addition, custom logic apps were created to process the data from Salesforce, organize it, compare it to the benchmarking data, and return the results of the benchmarking process to Salesforce with a pass or fail designation.
-Azure would then store the benchmark data and rates submitted for each transaction so it could all be accessed quickly during a future review and/or audit.
+This eliminated the need for an Excel macro that had to be maintained monthly.
+Azure would then store all data elements leveraged for each transaction to enable the ability to quickly access details during a future review and/or audit.

 What Kenway Delivered

-Kenway developed an automated process with added efficiencies and controls, and implemented the new solution leveraging the client’s existing Salesforce platform.
+Once completed, Kenway had developed an automated process with added efficiencies and controls, and implemented the new solution leveraging the client’s existing Salesforce platform.
 This gave the client a quick and effective way for its sales team to interact with Salesforce to approve loans, and added the ability to quickly audit the transactions as needed.
-Kenway’s solution ensured the client’s compliance with Fair Lending federal regulations, while simultaneously improving sales and operational efficiencies.
-Deliverables included: Process Flows, Business Requirements, Technical Design Documentation, Salesforce Configuration, Salesforce Platform Development, Visualforce / Lightning Web Components, Azure Logic App
+Kenway’s solution ensured the client’s compliance with Fair Lending federal regulations, while simultaneously improving sales and operational efficiencies – all while leveraging a system already being used by the organization.

-With the new process in place, the team reduced the time needed to process benchmarking requests from 24 hours to less than two minutes, and increased by 85% the daily amount of loans that could be benchmarked.
-Sales teams could now send benchmarking approvals at the click of a button.
-These time savings allowed them to increase focus on their most important responsibility – selling – and spend less time on administrative constraints.
-Kenway created comprehensive and intuitive Salesforce screens for sales managers to navigate and, as a result of these user interface enhancements, there was a 95% increase in Salesforce user adoption.
-Additionally, the organization found that it increased the operations team’s bandwidth by reducing the amount of time spent running benchmarks and updating the macro Excel sheet.
-This significantly improved efficiency by freeing up an estimated 170 hours per week for them to increase sales support, equating to an estimated cost savings of ~$50,000 per year.
+With the new process in place, sales teams could now send benchmarking approvals at the click of a button.
+This reduced the time needed to process benchmarking requests from 24 hours to less than two minutes, and increased by 85% the number of loans that could be benchmarked each day.
+These time savings allowed the team to increase focus on its most important responsibility – selling – and spend less time on administrative constraints.
+Kenway created comprehensive and intuitive Salesforce screens for sales managers to navigate, leading to a 95% increase in Salesforce user adoption.
+Additionally, the organization found an increase in the operations team’s bandwidth due to the elmination of the manual processes.
+This freed up an estimated 170 hours per month that could then be repurposed to increase sales support, equating to an estimated cost savings of ~$50,000 per year.